 NHMRC Draft Information Paper: Evidence on Wind Farms and Human Health

-A NHMRC Draft Information Paper: Evidence on Wind Farms and Human Health has been released for public consultation until Friday, 11 April 2014.
-Submissions can be made through NHMRC’s public consultation website.
+A NHMRC Draft Information Paper: Evidence on Wind Farms and Human Health was open for public consultation from Monday 24 February 2014 until Friday, 11 April 2014.

 The draft Information Paper provides Australians with a summary of the evidence on whether wind farms cause health effects in humans, as well as an overview of the process by which the evidence was identified, critically appraised and interpreted by the Reference Group.

-A Targeted Call for Research is anticipated to be announced once public consultation has closed and all submissions have been considered.
+A Targeted Call for Research is anticipated to be announced once all submissions have been considered and the Information Paper has been finalised.

 Terms of Reference for the Wind Farms and Human Health Reference Group